A Simple Guide to Setting Priorities and Increasing Productivity

 - Question: Will the time I spend on this task prevent me from working on something that is more critical?

-If you get those competed early, you can always add more tasks to the same day.
+If you your top 3 items competed early, you can always add more and finish them the same day.

 Step 2: Truly Commit